 The exclusion of property used for commercial purposes is narrowed somewhat as it shall no longer apply if the asset in question was not used 'mainly' for private use and consumption but only where it was used exclusively for professional purposes (art 4(6)(b)(iii) Proposal on Product Liability).
-With the latter expansion, the Commission aims to include immovable property used for both commercial and private (residential) purposes, provided that it was damaged by defective movables, including 'smart' digital temperature controllers or other 'smart home' appliances.60 If such a product is defective and causes damage to, or destruction of, the building, the latter remains within the scope of protection as it is not used exclusively for professional purposes.
+With the latter expansion, the Commission aims to include immovable property used for both commercial and private (residential) purposes, provided that it was damaged by defective movables, including 'smart' digital temperature controllers or other 'smart home' appliances.60 If such a product is defective and causes damage to or destruction of the building, the latter remains within the scope of protection as it is not used exclusively for professional purposes.
 This amendment is a step in the right direction, but it would have been even better if the proposal had abandoned the distinction between commercially and privately used property altogether.
-Private property should be one of the interests protected by the Product Liability Directive without exception.
-The idea of consumer protection, which stands behind the current limitation to property used for private purposes, was an important driving force behind the initial Directive 85/374/EEC, but product liability has long left this origin behind.
-From today's perspective, product liability does not aim at the protection of consumers as the 'weaker party' in the face of 'industrial mass production'.61 Instead, it should provide incentives for manufacturers to take efficient precautions against harm and furthermore ensure the compensation of harm actually caused by products that fall short of reasonable safety standards - regardless of whether the damage is incurred by consumers or businesses, including professionals.
-Accordingly, the CJEU has oriented the interpretation of Directive 85/374/EEC towards the goal of fair competition on a level playing field and has rejected the proposition that the Directive only called for minimum harmonisation, an idea inspired by a policy of consumer protection.62 The Commission should now set the keystone to this development and finally abandon the exclusion of goods used for commercial purposes from the scope of protection of product liability.
+Private property should count among the interests protected by the Product Liability Directive without exception.
+The idea of consumer protection, which stands behind the current limitation to property used for private purposes was an important driving force behind the initial Directive 85/374/EEC, but product liability has long left this origin behind.
+From today's perspective, product liability does not aim at the protection of consumers as the 'weaker party' in the face of 'industrial mass production'.61 Instead, it should provide incentives for manufacturers to take efficient precautions against harm and furthermore ensure the compensation of harm actually caused by products that fall short of reasonable safety standards - regardless whether the damage is incurred by consumers or businesses, including professionals.
+Accordingly, the